basecamp/handbook/vocabulary.md

 ## PDI

 "Please do investigate".
 Seen most often on to-do lists at Basecamp to indicate uncertainty.
-It helps everyone on the project understand that we're going to look into it but it may or may not be feasible, practial, or possible.
+It helps everyone on the project understand that we're going to look into it but it may or may not be feasible, practical, or possible.